dannywillems/ocaml-cordova-plugin-list/README.md

 Through cordova plugins, you can access to the native components.
 To learn how to make cordova plugins, see [the official tutorial](https://cordova.apache.org/docs/en/latest/guide/hybrid/plugins/index.html).
 You can find the official cordova plugin list [here](https://cordova.apache.org/plugins/).

-Js\_of\_ocaml provides a compilator from ocaml to javascript.
+Js\_of\_ocaml provides a compiler from ocaml to javascript.
 It's a way to develop Cordova application using ocaml.
 For more info, see [the ocsigen project](http://ocsigen.org/) which contains js\_of\_ocaml.

 ## How to contribute.